 2.4.
-Repository Access Controls
+Access controls on repositories

-Information published in a repository is [Community] Public information.
+Information published in a repository is Public information.
 The Responsible Entity shall provide unrestricted read access to its repositories and shall implement logical and physical controls to prevent unauthorized modification to such repositories.

 3. IDENTIFICATION AND AUTHENTICATION